jaskirat1616/Orby-Glasses/README.md

 ### Core Capabilities

-- **Real-Time Object Detection**: YOLOv11n optimized for Apple Silicon MPS acceleration
+- **Real-Time Object Detection**: YOLOv11n optimized for Apple Silicon MPS acceleration.
-- **Depth Estimation**: Apple Depth Pro (with MiDaS fallback) for accurate distance measurement
+- **Depth Estimation**: Apple Depth Pro (with MiDaS fallback) for accurate distance measurement.
+- **Visual SLAM System**: Tracks user position indoors using only a USB webcam (no GPS or IMU needed).
+- **Indoor Navigation System**: Enables goal-oriented navigation (e.g., "Take me to the kitchen").
+- **Trajectory Prediction**: Uses a simplified Graph Neural Network (GNN) to predict the future positions of moving objects.
+- **Social Navigation**: Provides guidance in crowded areas based on social norms and conventions.
-- **Bio-Mimetic Echolocation**: Spatial audio cues simulating bat echolocation using binaural sound
+- **Bio-Mimetic Echolocation**: Spatial audio cues simulating bat echolocation using binaural sound.
-- **AI-Powered Narratives**: Contextual navigation guidance using Ollama (Gemma 3 + Moondream vision models)
+- **AI-Powered Narratives**: Contextual navigation guidance using Ollama (Gemma 3 + Moondream vision models).
-- **Predictive Navigation**: Reinforcement learning (PPO) to learn user patterns and predict optimal paths
+- **Predictive Navigation**: Reinforcement learning (PPO) to learn user patterns and predict optimal paths.
-- **Text-to-Speech**: Real-time audio feedback for obstacle alerts and navigation guidance
+- **Text-to-Speech**: Real-time audio feedback for obstacle alerts and navigation guidance.
-- **Non-blocking Voice Input**: Voice commands work without impacting camera feed performance
+- **Non-blocking Voice Input**: Voice commands work without impacting camera feed performance.
-- **Privacy-First**: 100% local processing, no cloud dependencies
+- **Privacy-First**: 100% local processing, no cloud dependencies.

-### Technical Highlights

-- **High Accuracy**: Targets 95%+ object detection accuracy with confidence thresholding
-- **Low Latency**: Optimized for <100ms per frame processing
-- **Adaptive Learning**: RL agent learns from user navigation patterns
-- **Modular Architecture**: Easy to extend and customize
-- **Comprehensive Testing**: Unit tests for all major components
+### Features in Depth

+#### Visual SLAM and Indoor Navigation

+The latest version of OrbyGlasses introduces a powerful Visual SLAM (Simultaneous Localization and Mapping) system, which, combined with an Indoor Navigation module, transforms the device from a reactive obstacle avoidance tool into a proactive navigation assistant.

+-   **Visual SLAM (`src/slam.py`)**:
+    -   Tracks the user's position in 3D space in real-time using a standard webcam.
+    -   Builds and saves maps of indoor environments for persistent navigation.
+    -   Achieves real-time performance (10-50 FPS depending on the environment) on Apple Silicon.

+-   **Indoor Navigation (`src/indoor_navigation.py`)**:
+    -   Utilizes A* pathfinding on a 2D occupancy grid to plan routes around obstacles.
+    -   Allows users to save and navigate to named locations (e.g., "kitchen," "desk").
+    -   Provides turn-by-turn voice guidance to the destination.

+This combination allows for true indoor navigation, enabling users to move from point A to point B with confidence, rather than just reacting to their immediate surroundings.

+#### Trajectory Prediction

+OrbyGlasses can predict the future movement of objects in the user's environment.
+This is a crucial feature for proactive navigation, especially in dynamic environments with moving people or vehicles.

+-   **Object Tracking (`src/trajectory_prediction.py`)**:
+    -   Tracks objects across frames to build a history of their movement.
+    -   Calculates a velocity for each tracked object.

+-   **Social Force Model & GNN (`src/trajectory_prediction.py`)**:
+    -   A simplified Graph Neural Network (GNN) and a Social Force Model are used to predict the future path of tracked objects.
+    -   The system can anticipate if an object is on a collision course with the user and provide an early warning.

+#### Social Navigation

+Navigating crowded spaces is a major challenge for visually impaired individuals.
+The social navigation feature provides guidance that is aware of social norms and conventions.

+-   **Social Norms (`src/social_navigation.py`)**:
+    -   The system can be configured for different regions (e.g., "stay to the right" in the US, "stay to the left" in the UK).
+    -   It analyzes the density of a crowd and identifies social gaps for safe passage.
+-   **Contextual Guidance**:
+    -   Provides advice like "Gap opening in crowd ahead on your right.
+Safe to proceed to the right."

 ---